Midges in Scotland: The Worst Places & Best Repellents

 You’ll also hardly ever see them once you reach elevations of 1,500 feet or more so you might consider moving the mountain climbing/coast-walking sections of your Scotland itinerary higher up your list if you come here during midge season.

+If you want to escape them completely, I advise you to head to Scotland’s east coast as they’re very rarely seen there, especially the southeast towards Edinburgh and down to the Scottish Borders.
 In fact, I can confirm this is indeed true because I live in East Lothian (the county east of Edinburgh) and I’ve never been bothered by midges, even when walking through the countryside at their favourite time of day.

 If you want to find out more about visiting East Lothian (whether it’s to escape the midges or not), check out my Complete Guide to Places to Visit in East Lothian.

-What are the worst places for midges in Scotland?
+What Are the Worst Places for Midges in Scotland?

 There are countless places where you’ll find midges in Scotland but they’re most prevalent around the western Highlands, the north and west coasts, and the Inner Hebrides.
 I’ve travelled a fair amount around Scotland so I’ll list a few places where (in my experience) you’re pretty much guaranteed to be plagued by them.

-What is the best time of year to avoid midges in Scotland?
+What Is the Best Time of Year to Avoid Midges in Scotland?

-Long answer – it depends on the climate each year because unfavourable weather (for midges) will delay their emergence, but I’m afraid you’re guaranteed to find swarms of them in the height of summer no matter what the elements are doing.
+So when do Scotland’s midges come out?
+Quick answer: May to September.
+Long answer: It depends on the climate each year because unfavourable weather (for midges) will delay their emergence, but I’m afraid you’re guaranteed to find swarms of them in the height of summer no matter what the elements are doing.

 Key points to note:

-Thankfully for those of us that live in Scotland, we can avoid midge season by exploring the countryside when they’re lying dormant, however, if you’re coming here between June and August for your holiday you’re just going to have to put up with them.
+Thankfully for those of us who live in Scotland, we can avoid midge season by exploring the countryside when they’re lying dormant, however, if you’re coming here between June and August for your holiday you’re just going to have to put up with them.

-I really can’t stress enough how bad the midge swarms are in the Highlands except to say it’s such a problem that it accounts for a major loss to the nation’s economy due to the fact that outdoor workers find it almost impossible to get anything done when the midges are out in force.
+I really can’t stress enough how bad the midge swarms are in the Highlands, except to say it’s such a problem that it accounts for a major loss to the nation’s economy because outdoor workers find it almost impossible to get anything done when the midges are out in force.
+During midge season, the Scottish Forestry Authority estimates that 20% of working days are lost due to midge attacks, but this pales into insignificance when compared to the impact on tourism.

 One estimation is that Scotland’s tourism industry loses around £270+ million each year due to people staying away.
-Yes, they really are that much of an irritation, but continue reading and I’ll show you how you needn’t be one of the unlucky ones that have their holiday ruined by these horrible biting insects.
+Yes, they really are that much of an irritation, but continue reading and I’ll show you how you needn’t be one of the unlucky ones who have their holiday ruined by these horrible biting insects.

-The Scottish midge follows a predictable breeding pattern where you’ll start to see them at the end of May and they start dying off in September – basically right in the middle of your summer holidays.
+The Scottish midge follows a predictable breeding pattern where you’ll start to see them at the end of May and they start dying off in September – right in the middle of your summer holidays.
+Meanwhile, the females are laying more broods ready to annoy the sightseeing plans of the following year’s tourists.

 When summer’s nearly over the eggs hatch and the larvae dig down into the soil a few centimetres for protection against the harsh winter climate.
 They then wriggle about in the soil looking for organic debris to eat which will keep them going until they’re ready to emerge again in May.
+As soon as May arrives the larvae pupate for 24 to 48 hours, after which the adult males emerge, followed shortly after by the females.

-Depending on the weather there will be a second or third generation roughly 6 weeks apart, and after the males have mated they’ll die off, leaving the bitey females behind to lay their eggs across Scotland’s boggy, wet ground.
+Depending on the weather, there will be a second or third generation roughly 6 weeks apart, and after the males have mated, they’ll die off, leaving the bitey females behind to lay their eggs across Scotland’s boggy, wet ground.
+That first batch is produced using the female midge’s own protein reserves, but if there are to be any more broods, she’ll need more protein, and that’s when they start hunting for sources of blood,i.e., you and me.

 Thankfully the bite-a-thon declines once the temperature starts to fall so you’ll rarely be bothered by them once autumn comes along because the females die off from the cold.
+Unfortunately, their trillions of offspring are quietly waiting underground ready to emerge once the temperatures rise again, at which time the entire life cycle repeats.

 Here’s a broken-down version of events.

-The Scottish weather and midges
+The Scottish Weather and Midges

-Basically, if the weather is mild and damp then expect to get bitten, but if it’s hot and dry you can be relatively well assured their numbers will be low as they hate blazing sunshine.
+Certain weather conditions are favourable to Scotland’s midges, but as our weather is so unpredictable it’s almost impossible to guess how much of an impact the elements will have on them.
+If the weather is mild and damp then expect to get bitten, but if it’s hot and dry you can be relatively well assured their numbers will be low as they hate blazing sunshine.

 Unfortunately, this is Scotland and blazing sunshine is about as rare as flying pigs or hen’s teeth, but at least you can avoid heading out into the Highlands when the weather’s in their favour.

-Keep the following information in mind the next time you venture outdoors in Scotland.
+Keep the following information in mind the next time you venture outdoors in Scotland:

 Midges LOVE these weather conditions:

-• Dawn, dusk and when there’s cloud cover.
-Midges don’t like it when it’s hot so they’ll be more active when the sun is obscured by clouds (which happens a lot in Scotland).
+- Dawn, dusk, and when there’s cloud cover.
+Midges don’t like it when it’s hot, so they’ll be more active when the sun is obscured by clouds (which happens a lot in Scotland).

 Midges HATE these weather conditions.

-The Scottish midge forecast
+The Scottish Midge Forecast

+Aside from knowing when midge numbers will be at their peak and in which environments, there’s another tool you should use to steer clear of the worst-affected areas in Scotland.
 The company Smidge is at the front line of Highland midge defence, and their insect repellent is the number one go-to spray that’s used by locals to protect themselves.

 What you might not know is that Smidge is also actively involved in researching the movements of insects, with the findings uploaded into their online Scotland Midge Forecast.
+This genuinely useful tool comprises a map of Scotland overlaid with coloured circles that are scored from 1 to 5.

-Level one indicates midge numbers are almost zero, level two means an area is ‘mostly midge free’, level three means you’ll need to use midge protection to avoid them, level four means midge numbers are so high they’ll be a major nuisance, and level five means you should avoid the area entirely.
+Level one indicates midge numbers are almost zero; level two means an area is mostly midge free; level three means you’ll need to use midge protection to avoid them; level four means midge numbers are so high they’ll be a major nuisance; and level five means you should avoid the area entirely.

-I strongly suggest you take a look at the forecast before you head into the Highlands and if the map shows a 4 or a 5 in the area you’re heading to, you might want to reconsider your plans.
+Smidge uses a combination of insect traps to record midge numbers allied with weather stations that monitor how windy and sunny it is, with the final verdict updated regularly throughout the season.
+I strongly suggest you take a look at the forecast before you head into the Highlands, and if the map shows a 4 or a 5 in the area you’re heading to, you might want to reconsider your plans.

-As I mentioned earlier, it’s only the females that actually do the biting as they need enough reserves of blood protein to make their eggs, but it’s the way they go about harvesting their juicy red meal that has given them such a fearsome reputation.
+Painful then itchy.
+Question answered!
+As I mentioned earlier, it’s only the females that do the biting, as they need enough reserves of blood protein to make their eggs, but it’s the way they go about harvesting their juicy red meal that has given them such a fearsome reputation.

+Midges feast primarily on mammals, most of which have a thick layer of skin protecting the gooey bits inside.
 To overcome this barrier, midges have developed toothed mandibles that work like saws to cut through the skin, and even though they’re only a millimetre or two in size as soon as they make the cut you’ll feel a sharp pinprick.

 That’s compounded by the fact there are vast swarms of the flying monstrosities all over the Highlands, so while the odd bite here and there might be tolerable getting a hundred of them at a time is really quite painful.

-Much like the mosquito, the Highland midge secretes a substance that stops your blood from coagulating and it’s from the constantly oozing wound that the females feed – for up to 3 minutes at a time if left undisturbed, taking an average of 2 µl of blood.
+Much like the mosquito, the Highland midge secretes a substance that stops your blood from coagulating, and it’s from the constantly oozing wound that the females feed – for up to 3 minutes at a time if left undisturbed, taking an average of 2 µl of blood.
+So that’s the painful bite out of the way, but what happens afterwards?
+Well, that’s the worst part, in my opinion, because now we have to put up with the maddeningly itchy red bump that’s left behind.

+As soon as you get bitten your body will flood the area surrounding the wound with histamine in an attempt to flush out the intruder.
 That’s great, but a side effect of histamine is that it increases blood flow and boosts your white cell count, which then causes the red inflamed swelling we all know and hate.

 Another side effect of histamine is that it sends signals to the nerves surrounding the bite which your brain perceives as an itchy sensation.
+We then scratch the itch to relieve it but this just increases the inflammation making it even itchier.
+It’s a vicious cycle – aarrgh!

 So what can we do?
 Well, the first thing is to try to resist scratching.
-Yes I know that’s hard but if you scratch the bite you might inadvertently break the skin leading to possible infection and a wound that takes much longer to heal.
+Yes, I know that’s hard but if you scratch the bite you might inadvertently break the skin leading to possible infection and a wound that takes much longer to heal.

+If you’re not sure about insect bite treatments you should head to the NHS insect bites and stings page which has several suggestions, including applying over-the-counter antihistamine cream.
 I’m not going to tell you what I think the best treatment is but I’ve been using Anthisan for years and it’s always worked for me.
-You can get it in your local chemist or Amazon via the affiliate link below.
+You can get it from your local chemist or Amazon via the affiliate link below.

 I’ve also heard from people who swear that applying heat from a hot water bottle helps with the itch, but then the NHS website says to apply a cold compress so I’d give the heat treatment a miss personally.